IBM/cp4waiops-gitops/docs/how-to-deploy-airgap-32.md

 spec.aiManager.caseVersion: 1.1.0
 spec.aiManager.redhatRegistryUser: <redhatRegistryUser>
 spec.aiManager.redhatRegistryPassword: <redhatRegistryPassword>
-spec.eventManagerGateway.enabled: ## set to true if you want to install EvetMangerGateway spec.eventManagerGateway.caseName: ibm-netcool-prod
+spec.eventManager.enabled: ## set to true if you want to install EvetManger spec.eventManager.caseName: ibm-netcool-prod
 ```

 Where:

-- <entitlement-key> is the entitlement key that you copied in [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary)
+- `entitlement-key` is the entitlement key that you copied in [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary)

 Connect your host to your air-gapped environment and connet your OCP to the gitops.